-- 1. On the agent workstation, double-click on vin the status bar.
-The agent interface appears. - 2.
+- 1. Log in to the agent workstation as an administrator. - Double-click on the loop icon in the status bar.
+The SES Evolution agent interface appears. - 3.
 In the Help and support tab, click on Events.
-The list of logs from this workstation appears. - 3.
-Click on Export events... and choose the destination folder.
-A cab file is generated.

-- 4. Copy it to a USB key or send it by e-mail. - Copy this cab file to the import folder of the agent handler, e.g., C:\ProgramData\Stormshield\SES Evolution\Server\AgentLogs\Import.
+The list of logs from this workstation appears. - Click on Export events... and choose the destination folder.
+A cab file is generated. - Copy it to a USB key or send it by e-mail. - 6.
+Copy this cab file to the import folder of the agent handler, e.g., C:\ProgramData\Stormshield\SES Evolution\Server\AgentLogs\Import.
 After around ten seconds, the file will disappear from the Import folder and the logs that it contains will appear in the Agent logs panel.